mm-zacharydavison/matador/README.md

 | `'resumable'` | Subscriber uses `io()` for checkpoint-based idempotency          | Retries allowed, checkpoint loaded |

 ### `ResumableSubscriber`

+> ⚠️ This feature is experimental and not tested in production.

 Matador supports durable / resumable subscribers.